-New research reveals that underwater shellfish farts produce nearly 10 percent of the global-warming gases released by the Baltic Sea.
+New research reveals that shellfish farts produce nearly 10 percent of the global-warming gases released by the Baltic Sea

 Plans to expand aquatic farming could have a serious knock-on effect on climate change, climate experts have warned.